rebelsky/sams-assorted-musings-reflections/index-by-topic.md

 [On teaching CS at Grinnell](teaching-cs-at-grinnell) (Essay #45)

 > Things that I think make our department great.

-On being a Grinnell professor
-- *Forthcoming*

-> Why I (generally) love teaching and conducting research at Grinnell and think others might, too.
-(Yes, the students and colleagues are a good part of the reason.)

 For current students and others with similar interests
 ------------------------------------------------------